mattnish/rad/README.md

 This means that it'll work better within divs where the children can comfortably expand 100% of the width.

-It wraps the ad div in 1 container, `.radWrapper`, which is used to help retain a natural layout in the DOM.
-You can style these individually for different layouts if need be.
+To use this, you need to wrap the ad div in a container, `.radWrapper`, which is used to help retain a natural layout in the DOM.
+You can style this individually for different layouts if need be too in your CSS.

 QUICK DEMO: